binwalk.py

 BinwalkAnalyzer (Analyzer)

-analyze(self, resource, config=None) async
+analyze(self, resource, config=None)

 Analyze a resource for to extract specific ResourceAttributes.